 Perhaps we should take a different perspective though.
 Instead of asking why US wagons have died, we should look at why US manufacturers are losing ground in general.
 However, that is a topic for another time.

 For now, we can just agree that foreign manufacturers have been winning over the US car market.
 What follows from that?

-A different look at the rise of the modern wagon
+Can we now have a different look at the rise of the modern wagon?

 Now we can better explain the increased interest in wagons.
 I believe that non-US manufacturers are simply doing a great job at marketing their cars.
 Of course, that includes their station wagons too.